openboxes/openboxes/docs/api-guide/generic.md

 }
 ```

-You can see how this output would get unwieldy without the paging parameter.
+You can see how the output can get overwhelming without the paging parameter.

 ## Read shipment details

-Now let's read the details for a specific shipment.
+Use this command to read the details for a specific shipment:

 ```
 $ curl -b cookies.txt -X GET -H "Content-Type: application/json" \